RFK Racing in the NASCAR Cup Series: Car No. 17 history

-Ricky Stenhouse Jr. in the No. 17 at Texas Motor Speedway in 2013.
+Ricky Stenhouse Jr. in the No. 17 at Texas in 2013.

 In 2013, Kenseth was replaced by rookie Ricky Stenhouse Jr. Stenhouse inherited Kenseth's sponsorship, while adding primary support from Nationwide Insurance to cover the unfilled races.
 Stenhouse had shown promise, as he finished 12th at the 2013 Daytona 500.
 Through the first 17 points races, his highest finish had been 11th.
 He also finished second in the Sprint Showdown.
 Stenhouse's best finish of the entire season was a third-place finish at Talladega in October.

 In 2014, the team's Best Buy sponsorship was replaced by Cargill, while keeping Zest, Fifth-Third and Nationwide.
 Stenhouse struggled along with the rest of the Roush program.
 He spend a majority of the summer working with new crew chief Mike Kelley trying to improve the chemistry of the team.
 The No. 60 suffered through a dismal season, with Stenhouse recording two top tens, while failing to qualify once.
 The team finished 28th in owner points.

 In 2015, Nationwide Insurance moved to Hendrick Motorsports to sponsor Dale Earnhardt Jr. Zest, Cargill and Fifth-Third returned to the No. 17, with primary sponsorship anchored by Fastenal, moving from Roush's No. 99 car.
 The team recorded three top tens, and ended the season 25th in owner and driver points.
 Stenhouse improved in 2016, getting four top fives and six top tens.
 He gained four positions in points up to 21st, his best run since his rookie year in 2013, performing better than his teammates.

 In 2017, Stenhouse scored his first career victory at the spring Talladega race.
 He then scored his second win at the 2017 Coke Zero 400 at Daytona.
 Stenhouse made the Playoffs and finished 13th in points.
 Stenhouse struggled through the 2018 season, failing to win a race and scoring only three top-fives and five top-10s while finishing 18th in the standings.

 On May 29, 2019, it was announced that NOS Energy Drink will sponsor the No. 17 as a primary at Michigan and as an associate for the rest of the season.
 NOS previously sponsored Stenhouse during his championship run in the 2012 NASCAR Nationwide Series and in the Cup Series from 2013 to 2015.